Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: The half-circular diffusion model (HCDM)

 Importantly, although the HCDM is defined using a vector-component parameterization for notational convenience, the drift rate vector can be parameterized in polar coordinates.
 One challenge arises when $z$ moves away from the origin: the valid region (white region) into which the drift rate vector can point changes accordingly (Figure~\ref{fig:HCDMprior}, left panel).
-As a result, we parameterize drift rate vectors as $(l, \phi)^\top$, where $l$ denotes the magnitude of the drift rate, and the angle $\phi$ is defined as the intersection of the ray extending from the origin in the direction of the drift rate with the decision arc (see the right panel in Figure~\ref{fig:HCDMprior}).
+As a result, we parameterize drift rate vectors as $(l, \phi)^\top$, where $l$ denotes the magnitude of the drift rate, and the angle $\phi$ is defined by the intersection of the decision arc with the ray extending from the origin in the direction of the drift rate (see the right panel in Figure~\ref{fig:HCDMprior}).
 The definition ties $\phi$ to positions along the arc rather than to a fixed coordinate axis.
 As a result, the valid range of $\phi$ is independent of the relative starting point $z$, allowing $z$ to vary away from $(0,0)^\top$ \footnote{While the drift rate vector can be represented in either Cartesian or polar coordinates, the choice is a matter of utility.
 In the provided scripts, we utilize Cartesian coordinates for computational efficiency during simulation, whereas polar coordinates are used in psychological interpretation.}.
-Crucially, this parameterization also allows responses on the bounded scale to be directly mapped on $\phi$.
+Crucially, this parameterization also allows responses on the bounded scale to be directly mapped on $\phi \in [0, \pi]$ through a linear rescaling.